-It claims you can set up your entire in just minutes, with easy scheduling and the option to copy the settings from one event to apply to future ones.
+It claims you can set up your entire presentation in just minutes, with easy scheduling and the option to copy the settings from one event to future events.

-It also offers some pretty advanced features like tracking options that allow you to retarget and track attendees from the webinar interface, registration or thank you page.
+It also offers some pretty advanced features.
+For example, Demio has tracking options that allow you to retarget and track attendees from the webinar interface, registration, or thank you page.

 Demio also includes public or private chat options, a one-time registration process for an entire webinar series, and is based entirely in your browser, meaning there’s no need to download any additional software.